Seikilos/FAQs/Powershell/Readme.md

 *Why using `Write-Output` with overhead instead of `Write-Error`?*

-Prior versions had `Write-Output` but `$ErrorActionPreference = "stop"` makes it a terminating error therefore ignoring the next exit code and returning with **0**, which again breaks behaviour of exit codes on errors.
+Prior versions had `Write-Error` but `$ErrorActionPreference = "stop"` makes it a terminating error therefore ignoring the next exit code and returning with **0**, which again breaks behaviour of exit codes on errors.